aws-samples/aurora-dsql-samples/typescript/example_code/type-orm/README.md

 > [!NOTE]
 >
-> Note that Aurora DSQL does not support SERIAL, so id is based on uuid (suggest best practice guide on this TBD: Update link)
+> Note that Aurora DSQL does not support SERIAL, so id is based on a globally unique id (suggest best practice guide on this TBD: Update link).
+Using a unique id strategy for database ids guarantees globally unique identifiers across different systems and databases, making them ideal for distributed systems.

 Owner table has one-to-many relationship with Pet table.
 Vet table has many-to-many relationship with Specialty table.